Why Is Your Windows 10 File Explorer Not Showing Files?

 10. Use File Recovery Software

-The worst case scenario you can imagine when you can’t see the files in your Explorer is that the files are all deleted.
-Generally, it’s difficult to delete all the files accidentally, but it can happen.
-Moreover, some viruses can target and delete your files, so they may be gone.
+The worst case scenario you can imagine when you can’t see the files in your Explorer is that they are all deleted.
+Generally, it’s difficult to delete all of them accidentally, but it can happen.
+Moreover, some viruses can target and delete your files so that they may be gone.

-However, you can still recover deleted or corrupted files by using recovery tools EaseUS Data Recovery Wizard.
+However, you can still recover deleted or corrupted files using recovery tools.
 These tools can recover any corrupted, hidden, or deleted files with no problem.
-You can download or buy such programs online and follow their instructions to recover your chosen files.
+You can download or buy such programs online and follow their instructions to recover your chosen ones.